2nd Trimester

 Fifth month of pregnancy illustration

 Month 5 is filled with exciting developments and important milestones.
 The highlight for many parents is the anomaly scan, typically performed around week 20, which provides detailed images of your baby and checks that everything is developing normally.
-Many first-time mothers also experience "quickening" - those first magical flutters of baby movement.
+Many first-time mothers also experience quickening, those first magical flutters of baby movement.

 Week 18